-- 4.1 Whilst the GLA is not responsible for public safety at Notting Hill Carnival, it takes reasonable steps to assist in the mitigation of public safety risks, as far as is possible, through the support given to the community event organiser. - 4.2 In its strategic role for London, the GLA supports Notting Hill Carnival, as a major event of significant benefit to the city, by providing funding to the organiser (CVT or any future event organiser) to support its stewarding of, and thus public safety at, the event. - 4.3 The table below shows the key risks, and corresponding mitigations/responses:
+- 4.1 Whilst not an event for which the GLA is responsible, the GLA considers it important to take, where and to the extent to which it can, reasonable steps to assist Notting Hill Carnival Ltd to mitigate public safety risks. - 4.2 In its strategic role for London, the GLA supports Notting Hill Carnival, as a major event of significant benefit to the city, by providing funding to the organiser (CVT or any future event organiser) to support its stewarding of, and thus public safety at, the event. - 4.3 The table below shows the key risks, and corresponding mitigations/responses: